bhernley/Final_Project/README.md

 Heart disease and hypertension are shared risk factors with Type 2 Diabetes but do not show high correlation in our data set - possibly due to limited values or a wide age range

 ## Data Exploration & Findings:

+  - See Dashboard and Slide Deck findings and future recommendations

 ### DataBase Management:
 After initially pulling the data, we removed all null values while also altering some categorization that did not make sense.
 For example, the smoking_history category had ever instead of never.
 The data was first cleaned by giving each patient was given a unique identifier as a "patient_no", as well has removing rows with missing information.
 Smoking history responses were also coverted to a yes/no format for any level of smoking history.
 The final data contained the features patient_no, gender_num, age_range, hypertension, heart_disease, smoking_history, bmi, hba1c_level, blood_glucose, and diabetic.